paulinasztern/Portfolio/README.md

 - simple functions and algorithms

 -Html + CSS - basic knowledge
--the ability to create an uncomplicated website
+- the ability to create an uncomplicated website